jessemonroy650/Plugin-JToast-UI/README.md

 NO parameters.

 ### <a name=message>`message(json)`</a> ###
-accepts a JSON with the following parameters:
+Accepts a JSON with the following parameters:

 - `id` - element `id` of the &lt;div&gt; you are using
 - `timeout` - the amount of time to display the notification (in milliseconds)